 We also congratulate one of our Indiana partners, the Coalition for Homelessness Intervention and Prevention (CHIP Indy), who spearheaded House Bill 1314 in Indiana, in collaboration with Connected by 25.

 HB 1314 requires data collection on a number of education indicators for students experiencing homelessness, including graduation rates, school discipline rates, and enrollment in preK.
 In addition, the bill goes beyond data collection by requiring the state to develop a remediation plan to address areas where students experiencing homelessness have disproportionate negative outcomes.
 The bill recently passed through conference committees with only one vote in opposition in both the House and Senate, and is on its way to becoming law.

 Tennessee and Indiana are only two of many states in which SchoolHouse Connection is supporting local advocates and young people in pursuing their policy priorities.
 We have gathered and trained diverse groups of advocates at our State Advocacy Institutes in Kentucky, New Jersey, and Louisiana, as well.

 Through our grassroots approach, we prepare for each Institute by surveying young people in each state about their priorities, needs, and barriers to services.
 We also survey school district personnel, service providers, community organizations and other stakeholders to learn about their concerns.
 These surveys determine our unique policy agenda in each state.

 We look forward our next State Advocacy Institute in Utah on April 11.
-In the fall, we’ll hold Institutes in Maine, Nevada, North Carolina and Rhode Island in the fall.
+In the fall, we’ll hold Institutes in Maine, Nevada, North Carolina and Missouri in the fall.